Formula Student Team Delft: E85 (2008–2010)

-Electricity (2011 - Current)
+Electricity (2011–present)

 After years of loud, fuel burning machines, the competition changed and so did DUT Racing.
 With the introduction of an electric class in 2010 at the Formula Student UK and Formula Student Germany competition, several top-level teams made the switch to the new power source.
 The performance showed by the electric cars in the 2010 season, made the DUT Racing team change to the new class in 2011.
 Not only did the performance play a part in the decision, the challenge of redesigning almost every part of the car and thus challenging the students in their engineering capability also played a big role in the switch to electrically powered cars.
 And with success: 2011 is the most successful season for the team up until now.
 With the DUT11, the team won both the UK and Germany event.

 The DUT12 was the second electric car of the DUT Racing team.
 The biggest difference compared to the DUT11 was the four-wheel drive system.
 This made it possible to use the brake energy from all wheels to recharge the batteries, thus making the car more efficient.
 With a second place at Formula Student UK and another win at Formula Student Germany, the electric drive was again proving successful.
 With a time of 3,45 seconds on the acceleration test (0-75 meter), the car set the quickest acceleration time by a Formula Student race car.